Sex During Pregnancy

 When Limitations May Be Needed

-There are some conditions or complications with pregnancy that may impact having sexual intercourse.
+Certain conditions or complications may impact having sexual intercourse.
 Your health care provider may advise you to limit or avoid sex if you have one of the following conditions:

-You should call your health care provider if you are unsure whether sex is safe for you.
+You should call your provider if you are not sure if sex is safe for you.
 If you have any symptoms that you are unsure about, such as pain, bleeding, discharge, or contractions after sex, contact your doctor.

 Some women are advised to stop having sex in the last weeks of pregnancy.
-It is best to check with your health care provider for specific recommendations.
+Check with your provider for specific recommendations.